atmtools/arts/doc/arts/develop.workspace.variables.rst

 The workspace variable definitions are located in the ``workspace_variables.cpp`` as part of the ``wsv_data`` map object.
-The name of the variable is the key of the map and the object is a struct with the following fields:
+The name of the variable is the key of the map and the object are a struct with the following fields:

 - ``desc`` - a description of the variable as a string.
 - ``type`` - the workspace group of the variable as a string.